 - SAS Certified Big Data Professional

-Vendor-oriented Architects are well-versed at applying a particular vendor's product or service(s) to system designs intended to achieve business goals.
-The type of Architect typical to vendor orientation is as follows.
+Vendor-oriented architects are well-versed at applying a particular vendor's product or service(s) to system designs intended to achieve business goals.

-A Solutions Architect's role is to provide expertise, guidance, and implementation policies for developing enterprise systems within products and services offered by a specific vendor.
+A solutions architect's role is to provide expertise, guidance, and implementation policies for developing enterprise systems within products and services offered by a specific vendor.
 Many vendors offer a broad set of products and services according to a product line.
-For example, Amazon Web Services have services for programming, data management, and machine learning, to name a few.
+For example, Amazon Web Services has services for programming, data management, and machine learning, to name a few.
 Red Hat product lines focus on specialties such as virtualization, environment provisioning, container management, Linux operating systems, and systems programming.

-The Solutions Architect has in-depth knowledge of many, if not all, products and services from a specific vendor.
-The Solutions Architect designs systems and services using the products provided by a specific vendor.
+The solutions architect has in-depth knowledge of many, if not all, of a vendor's products and services.
+The solutions architect designs systems and services using the products provided by a specific vendor.